pydata/xarray/doc/io.rst

     import xarray as xr
     np.random.seed(123456)

+.. _io.pickle:

 Pickle
 ------

-The simplest way to serialize an xarray object is to use Python's built-in pickle
+The simplest way to serialize an xarray object is to use Python's built-in pickle module:
-module:

 .. ipython:: python